Burial flags to honor Veterans and Reservists

 - They served after January 31, 1955, or

 - They served in peacetime and left military service before June 27, 1950, after serving at least 1 enlistment, or because of a disability that was caused—or made worse—by their active military service, or

 - They served in the Selected Reserves (in certain cases), or served in the military forces of the Philippines while in service of the United States and died on or after April 25, 1951.
 For more information on either of these situations, call 800-827-1000, Monday through Friday, 8:00 a.m. to 9:00 p.m.
 ET.

 How do I get a burial flag to honor a Veteran or Reservist?

 To get a burial flag, fill out the Application for United States Flag for Burial Purposes (VA Form 27-2008).

 - A funeral director, or

-The Veteran’s family can also donate the flag to a national cemetery that has an Avenue of Flags so that it can be flown on patriotic holidays.
+If the flag is in good condition, you can donate it to a national cemetery that has an Avenue of Flags.
+The cemetery can fly the flag on patriotic holidays.

-We can’t replace flags that are lost, destroyed, or stolen, but some Veterans organizations may be able to help if something happens to the flag we gave you.
+We can’t replace flags that are lost, destroyed, or stolen.
+But some Veterans organizations may be able to help you get a replacement.